Wadi Rum weather

 On this web page, you find more information about the weather in Wadi Rum.
-We start with some general weather facts for Wadi Rum, followed by more info about the seasons.
-And lastly, we share the monthly average temperatures and daylight & sunshine graphic.
-These can help choose which month is ideal for your Wadi Rum visit.
+This information and the blogs that we refer to can help you decide which month is ideal for your Wadi Rum visit.

 Wadi Rum weather facts